rafalp/Miblo/README.md

 * domain - Blog domain, used in generation of RSS
 * path - Blog path, allows you to put your blog outside your domains home directory
 * format - Allows you to set a way Miblo formats dates, defaults to "l, j F Y"
 * translation - Language used to translate dates.
-Defauts to "en", but "pl" is also avaiable
+Defauts to "en", but "pl" is also available

-author, name, description, domain and path and format are also avaiable for use in templates and your entries.
+author, name, description, domain and path and format are also available for use in templates and your entries.

 Writing new entries